octobercms/docs/3.x/extend/lists/list-controller.md

 ];
 ```

-Each definition can then be displayed by passing the definition name as the first argument when calling the `listRender` method:
+Each definition can then be displayed by passing the definition name as the first argument when calling the `listRender` method.

 ```php
 <?= $this->listRender('templates') ?>